La Ciudadela & The Ten Tragic Days

 The building was commissioned by one of the final Viceroys of New Spain, Antonio María de Bucareli y Ursúa.
 He is remembered mostly for the nearby major avenue bearing his name.

 The factory has a military appearance because it was originally planned by a military engineer named Miguel Constanzó.
 This is according to the historian Oscar Grajales López.
 The Royal Academy of Fine Arts of San Fernando awarded the project to the Spanish architect José Antonio González Velázquez.
 He began the project in 1793 and it wasn’t completed until 1807.
-The striking Neoclassical style is not enough to keep it from feeling like a fortress.
+The architect Ignacio Castera stepped in to finish the final stages of construction.
+The striking Neoclassical style is not enough to keep it from feeling like a low-slung fortress.
 In fact, it didn’t serve as a cigar factory for very long.

 During the War of Independence, the building became both a military headquarters and a prison.
 Held by those loyal to the Spanish crown, they famously imprisoned national hero José María Morelos here.
 En route to his execution, he stopped to pray at the Pocito Chapel in La Villa de Guadalupe, before eventually being shot in Ecatepec.
 Morelos is still commemorated in the massive sculpture in the Ciudadela Plaza, just to the north of the building.